nrwl/nx-console/README.md

 For VSCode users, you can install the [Nx Console VSCode Plugin](https://marketplace.visualstudio.com/items?itemName=nrwl.angular-console) from Marketplace.

-## True UI for the Angular CLI
+## True UI for Nx

-Nx Console is an UI for the Angular CLI.
+Nx Console is an UI for Nx.
 It will work for any schematic or any architect commands.
 Nx Console does not have a specific UI for, say, generating a component.
-Instead, Nx Console does what the command-line version of the Angular CLI does--it analyzes the same meta information to create the needed UI.
-This means that anything you can do with the Angular CLI, you can do with Nx Console.
-After all, Nx Console is the UI for the Angular CLI.
+Instead, Nx Console does what the command-line version of Nx does--it analyzes the same meta information to create the needed UI.
+This means that anything you can do with Nx, you can do with Nx Console.
+After all, Nx Console is the UI for Nx.

 ## Useful for Both Experts and Beginners

-Even though we started building Nx Console as a tool for expert, we also aimed to make Nx Console a great tool for developers who are new to Angular or Angular CLI.
+Even though we started building Nx Console as a tool for expert, we also aimed to make Nx Console a great tool for developers who are new to Angular or Nx.
 You can create projects, interact with your editor, run generators and commands, install extensions without ever touching the terminal or having to install any node packages globally.
 If you get a new laptop, you can install Nx Console and start building Angular apps.
 Also, Nx Console highlights the properties you are likely to use for build-in generators and commands .
 So if you haven't used the CLI, you don't get overwhelmed.

 ## Great for Windows Users

-A lot of Windows users are terminal shy and cannot take full advantage of tools like the Angular CLI and [Nrwl Nx](http://nrwl.io/nx).
+A lot of Windows users are terminal shy and cannot take full advantage of tools like Nx and [Nrwl Nx](http://nrwl.io/nx).
 By using Nx Console, Windows users can start using the powerful capabilities these tools provide via an easy-to-use UI.
 They can create new projects, generate components, build, test, deploy Angular apps without having to even open the terminal.

 # Learn More

 - [angularconsole.com](http://angularconsole.com) - the official site of the project
 - [Watch Nx Console 5-minute overview video by Angular Firebase folks](https://www.youtube.com/watch?time_continue=18&v=d2K2Cp8BJx0)
-- [Angular CLI course by John Papa](https://www.pluralsight.com/courses/angular-cli) - the Angular CLI course by John Papa has a video on Nx Console
+- [Nx course by John Papa](https://www.pluralsight.com/courses/angular-cli) - Nx course by John Papa has a video on Nx Console
 - [Learn more about the team at Nrwl](https://www.nrwl.io) - The team at Nrwl led the development of Nx Console, after working with many Enterprise clients.

 # Contribute